vb-consulting/RazorSvelte/README.md

 ### 2) `Index.cshtml.ts`

-This the Svetle application entry point.
+This the Svelte application entry point.
 You can define things like:

 - Svelte target element.
 This is required.
-- Global imports if any that Rollup will bundle on build.
+- Global imports if any that Rollup will bundle on the build.
 This is not required.
-- Global props used in Svelte app.
+- Global props used in the Svelte app.
 This is not required.

 Example for the Index page